SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture11_Join_Algorithms.md

       1. This algorithm will be useful (chosen by the planner) if:

          1. One or both relations are already sorted

+            > If both relations are sorted, then sort merge join has the minimal
+            > I/O cost.

          2. The result of the join needs to be sorted

             ```sql